ARE you ready for GDPR?

 Cleanse online payment data

-E-commerce businesses which use a payment gateway for transactions will need to modify web processes to remove personal data after a reasonable period.
+E-commerce sites which use a payment gateway for transactions must remove personal data after a reasonable period.
 GDPR legislation does not explicitly state the number of days, this is down your own judgement as to what is reasonable and necessary.

 How can we help you with GDPR?